creepersguitar/CI-project4/README.md

 There was a personal CI Database issue with connecting my application to the CI database issue which started again on the 16/07/2024 and there was not enough time to debug and fix the issue (This Was out of my control!)
 So i want you to bare this in mind when you assess this project incase it goes again while you are assessing it :D
 Yes the base.html file was ran through the html validator and there was errors but i wouldn't have enough time to fix and document them before submission.
 I also want the assessment team to know that i have done as much as i can, because the submission deadline of the 21st i am working 9-7.
 The 19th and 20th i am also working so i only have today the 18th of july to submit this application.
-## unfinished parts
-This section is to talk about the parts of bite bait i have built but not had time to test as well as link back to the main part.
-The main parts that i have not had enough time to add are the deleting bookings as well as editing bookings and deleting account details. all of the main forms are done but the signup form does not send data to the /admin site The Styling on the logout, page is not done as i would not have enough time. (booking styles is part done) I have a little bit of code done for the automated testing as seen in backgroundcode/test_forms.py but i don't have enough code done for the tests.py files and also because the CI database was being faulty. signup styling is not loading and after you click submit, it just shows with "{"success": true}" rather than a popup with "booking successful".
 ## Resubmission details
 This section details the resubmission requirements and what i have done to fufil these.
 **1.1** this is saying add more UX design requirements.